mwiedemeyer/BigReminder365/README.md

 If you change the scopes, update `s_scopes` in Form1.cs with your own permission scopes.
 The important thing here is the native app platform with these special redirect URIs.
 Below that you define the Microsoft Graph scopes.

+*Sorry for the german screenshot.
+You should be able to get the info you need even without knowing a german word.*

 ![](Screen_AppReg.png)